• Menu

 That mirrors the case in humans, where 40-70% of person-to-person variation in obesity risk is down to genetics, independent of family or social circumstance.

 There has been lots of research in rodents and humans about how genes cause obesity.
-This short video is a provoking and light hearted introduction to the importance of obesity genetics.

 The Hunger Genes